randomseed-io/bankster/doc/10_introduction.md

 ## Design

 There is a global, shared **registry** of currencies, which is thread-safe and encapsulated in an Atom.
-It consists of databases (maps) that help to maintain quick access to the important currency properties.
+It consists of databases (maps) for quickly accessing important currency properties.
 Most of the functions will use this global registry, unless a registry is explicitly passed as an argument or set as a dynamic variable.

 Registry is implemented as a record of maps keeping the following associations: